Skip to main content

 icon: ${SNOWFLAKE_ICON}

-Another use case is to provide to dataops-snowsql a .sql file path as a parameter, for example, scripts/example_script.sql.
-The orchestrator accesses the file and runs all the commands listed in the file.
+Another use case is to provide to a .sql file path as a parameter, for example, scripts/example_script.sql.
+The orchestrator accesses the file and executes all the commands listed in the file.
 This is particularly useful when you want to execute multiple consecutive SQL commands in a single run or have a multiline SQL command that you want to maintain in a separate .sql file.

 pipelines/includes/local_includes/snowflake/snowsql.yml